-‘European Man’ is undoubtedly one of the first pop records to be made using a computer-driven backing track – the drums and many of the synthesizer parts were programmed by Richard and John on a Micro-Composer computer, the Roland MC-8, which ‘played’ Richard’s still incomplete SDS V electronic drum kit and an array of Roland System 100M modular synths.
+‘European Man’ is undoubtedly one of the first pop records to be made using a computer-driven backing track – the drums and many of the synthesizer parts were programmed by Richard and John on a Micro-Composer computer, the Roland MC-8, which ‘played’ the then incomplete SDS V electronic drum kit that Richard invented alongside an array of Roland System 100M modular synths.

 There are three versions of ‘European Man’ – this 7-inch; the Tea-Rooms album cut (1981); and an extended 12-inch version released in a plain black sleeve.